lgreco/comp-170-su25-week-05/README.md

 Your discussion for the above should be in the form of a well-written essay, 200-300 words.
 You may include it in your week05 assignemnt as `midterm_review.md`.

-# Finals week policy
+## Finals week policy

 There is no final exam for the course.
 There will be a final assignemnt that will be published the week before finals and will be due the week of finals.
 Additionally, 8 students in the course will be invited randomly to a brief meeting with the instructor during the course's final exam slot.
 The final exam slot for this course is on Tuesday, August 5, 2025 from 11 AM to 1 PM.
 If you are selected for a brief meeting, we'll spend about 15 minutes during the final exam slot to review your work.
 This interview will cover coding practices based on your past assignments.
 It is meant as a checkpoint to ensure that you have internalized the work you submitted.

-# Code
+## Code

-This assignment has 5 tasks.
-Write your code in file `week04.py`.
+This assignment has TBD tasks.
+Write your code in file `week05.py`.
 The file comes with a bit of testing code.
 Do not modify the testing code.
 Write your methods *above* the testing code.
 If your methods are correct, running the testing code will show that you passed the tests.
 In addition to correct logic, your methods must have **one and only one** return statement each.
 Useful comments are required.

-## Find the longest word
+### Find the longest word
 Write a method with header
 ```python
 def longest_word(words: list[str]) -> str: